 Recipe Variations For Different Diets

-- Dairy-Free Diet: Those with lactose intolerance need to substitute the butter added to this recipe with plant-based butter.
+- Dairy-Free Diet: Those with lactose intolerance should substitute plant-based butter for the butter in this recipe.

 - Keto Diet: This recipe may be a little tricky to make keto-friendly.
-So, you might have to consider making keto-friendly cookies or using ketogenic flour for this recipe.
+So, you might need to make keto-friendly cookies or use ketogenic flour for this recipe.

 Storing And Reheating This Recipe